-The Science Primary Literature database provides access to journal articles, book chapters, and images that have been found useful by college and university undergraduate science students.
+*Student Database — provides access to journal articles, book chapters, and some images that have been found useful by college and university undergraduate science students.

 climate change AND stress (will search for all records that contain the phrase “climate change” AND a variant of the word “stress”)

 climate change OR stress (will search for all records that contain either the phrase “climate change” OR a variant of the word “stress”)

 Two or more words together will be searched as a phrase (example, climate change, global warming, pathogenic bacteria).

 The operator AND provides a more focused search than the operator OR.

 The two boxes are connected in a Boolean AND relationship.

 Search — allows searching of a range of additional information including author name, publication year, and the journal or book title.